Key takeaways

 Two things commonly surprise people once their first stop hook works.

 The second is the infinite loop, and it is the one real danger of stop hooks.
+This is where it gets tricky, because the loop looks like a feature working too hard rather than a feature broken.
 Picture the failure.
 Your hook blocks Claude from stopping.
 Claude does a little more work and tries to stop again.
 Your hook runs again, sees the same unsatisfied condition, and blocks again.
 Claude can never finish.
 The session is wedged shut.

 Patterns worth wiring up